SalmanDMA/Renthere-FE/README.md

 - Transaction Management
 - Testimonial Management

-On the other hand, registered users have the ability to create and edit transactions.
-However, the ability to delete transactions and proceed to payment is still under development.
+On the other hand, registered users have the ability to create, edit, delete transactions, proceed to payment, and even provide testimonials on vehicles.
 Visitors who are not logged in can still access certain pages on the RentHere website, such as viewing the list of available vehicles, services offered, testimonial page, contact page, and landing or home page.
-Access to the details and transaction pages is reserved for logged-in users only.
+Access to the details and transaction pages is only reserved for logged-in users.

 Don't hesitate any longer, visit the RentHere website and experience the convenience of renting a vehicle.